(TRIM is a SATA command, UNMAP is its SCSI/SAS analog)

 Moreover, the device constantly shuffles the data across its cells to level their wear, and only the device itself knows where the file data is stored at any given time.
 The OS has no control over this process, and furthermore, it has no means to know the actual physical location of the data.

-This is why data recovery from SSD devices when the TRIM command is used is extremely difficult, if ever even possible.
+This is why data recovery from SSD devices when the TRIM command is used is extremely difficult, and in most cases impossible.

-TRIM works when all three components support it: an SSD device, operating system, and file system on the SSD device.
-Almost all modern SSD devices support the TRIM command.
-As for complex volumes consisting of SSDs, it depends.
+TRIM works when all three components support it: a storage device, operating system, and file system on the TRIM-supported device.
+Almost all modern SSD devices and 2.5" hard drives large than 1 TB support the TRIM command.
+As for complex volumes consisting of SSDs and SMR hard drives, it depends.
 Linux LVM2 and Windows software RAIDs support TRIM, whereas software RAIDs in macOS and most hardware RAID controllers don't.

 Virtual disks of virtual machines are a little trickier.
-The fact that a virtual disk is stored on an SSD doesn't mean anything.
+The fact that a virtual disk is stored on a TRIM-supported devices doesn't mean anything.
 For the host OS, this disk is a valid file and all disk operations of its virtual machine is read-write operations for that file.
-Inside the virtual machine with a virtual SSD disk, it all depends on the virtualization software.
+Inside the virtual machine with a virtual TRIM-supported disk, it all depends on the virtualization software.
 Some just simulate the TRIM command and return garbage without any actual changes on the SSD file, while some change file data.

 Major OSs and file systems that support the TRIM command: